CASE STUDY

 BLE vs Classic Bluetooth

 Since we’ve already talked about what BLE is, let’s briefly talk about Bluetooth Classic.
-It’s also a wireless network that establishes a connection between 2 Bluetooth-enabled devices (think about wireless earphones or speakers).
+It’s also a wireless network that establishes a connection between 2 Bluetooth devices (think about wireless earphones or speakers).
 Its main function is exchanging big amounts of data at close distances.

 Bluetooth devices can be connected to a smartphone directly - you don’t really need an iOS or Android app for that